nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <img src="UG_Figures/dineinfo1.png" alt="output" width=600><br>

 **<u>Example 2</u>**<br>
 Let's say you cannot remember the full name of the outlet that you are searching for.
-You can simply enter a keyword instead.
+You can simply type in a keyword instead.

 To find the information of a dining outlet with the name containing <strong>Jewel</strong>:

-1. Type <code>/dineinfo <strong>jewel</strong></code> into the CLI and press enter to execute the command as shown in the figure below.<br><br>
+1. Type <code>/dineinfo <strong>jewel</strong></code> into the CLI and press <kbd>Enter</kbd> to execute the command as shown in the figure below.<br><br>
 <img src="UG_Figures/dineinfo3.png" alt="output" width=600><br>
 <!-- @@author -->